PROFESSOR (MEDIA STUDIES) AND DEPUTY HEAD OF SCHOOL

-Professor Wasserman holds a B2 rating by the National Research Foundation, awarded to researchers who enjoy considerable international recognition by their peers for the high quality and impact of their recent research outputs.
+Herman holds a B2 rating by the National Research Foundation, awarded to researchers who enjoy considerable international recognition by their peers for the high quality and impact of their recent research outputs.

-Prof Wasserman heads the Research Unit for Media in the Global South (RU MIGS)
+Herman heads the Research Unit for Media in the Global South (RU MIGS)

 Herman Wasserman has been invited to deliver a keynote address at the workshop ‘Mobile phones: the new talking drums of everyday Africa?’, as part of the research programme “Mobile Africa revisited.
 A comparative study of the relationship between new communication technologies and social spaces” at the African Studies Centre, University of Leiden, Netherlands, in December 2010.

 Herman Wasserman was selected as a fellow of the Media Ethics Colloquium “Who will watch the watchdog in the Twitter Age?”
 St Louis, Missouri, USA, April 2010.

 - Rao, S.; Wasserman, H., Sahay, U. (Eds.) (forthcoming) Ethics Matter: Ethics and Justice in the Age of Media Globalization.
 Delhi: Oxford University Press.